High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: Introduction

-Also in the context of a randomized experiment, \citet{Caughey2021RandomizationIB} study PIBT under a randomization inference setup that is traditionally used to test the sharp null hypothesis that all individual treatment effects are constant \citep{Fisher1935}.
-The authors extend this framework to test whether individual treatment effects are bounded, and they also present a strategic use of order statistics to reason about PIBT.
-Compared to the model-based approach we take here, which assumes the existence of a super-population the sample at hand is drawn from and for which our plug-in estimators provide inference for, their work appears to be a nice alternative under the differing assumption that randomness is solely due to random assignment of subjects to a treatment.
+\citet{fayMannU2018} also discuss the statistical inference technique of \citet{fanSooPark2010} in conjunction with the quantity $1-\eta(\delta)$ in Definition \ref{defn:mannU}.
+Interestingly, it has been established that the Makarov bounds for the marginal $\cdf$ of $Y_i(1)-Y_i(0)$ studied in \citet{fanSooPark2010} are point-wise but not uniformly sharp \citep{firpo2010,FIRPO2019210}. {} While promising, we consider the estimation of these tightened bounds beyond the scope of this paper as it is not immediately clear that it is amenable to our analysis.
+For continuous outcomes in a randomized experiment setting, \citet{frandsenPositiveCor2021} works under a condition known as mutual stochastic increasing-ness of the potential outcomes $(Y_i(0),Y_i(1))$ \citep{Lehman1966}. {}{} The plug-in estimation approach we use in the randomized experiment case does not make the assumption of positive correlation: it works for any joint distribution on $(Y_i(0),Y_i(1))$ \citep{fanSooPark2010}, including those with any type of negative association. {} Also in the context of a randomized experiment, \citet{Caughey2021RandomizationIB} study $\pibt$ under a randomization inference setup that is traditionally used to test the sharp null hypothesis that all individual treatment effects are constant \citep{Fisher1935}. {} The approach we take to bound $\pibt$ assumes the existence of an infinite super-population that subjects in our sample at hand are drawn independent and identically distributed from and for which our plug-in estimators provide inference for. \citet{Caughey2021RandomizationIB} appears to be a nice alternative under the differing assumption that randomness is solely due to random assignment of subjects to a treatment.

-Of special note, the quantity $\theta(\delta)$ in Definition \ref{defn:propBenefit} when $0<\delta<1$ is equivalent to what is known as the ``probability of necessity and sufficiency (PNS)'' when $Y_i(0)$ and $Y_i(1)$ take on binary values \citep{Pearl1999-sh,Tian2000-ul,pearlCausality}.
-In this case, PNS and what we call ``marginal PIBT'' are given by the joint probability $\pr{Y_i(1)=1,Y_i(0)=0}$.
-As suggested by the intriguing use of prepositional logic terminology in its name, PNS informs us of an intervention's effectiveness at achieving a strictly better outcome.
-Bounding and estimation approaches different from the approach taken by \citet{fanSooPark2010} (our focus) are provided in \citet{Pearl1999-sh,Tian2000-ul}.
-In particular, both experimental and observational data can be used to bound PNS.
-See also \citet{Cinelli2021-id} for a recent, though less didactic, discussion on PNS and related quantities that inform about treatment's efficacy.
+Of special note, the quantity $\theta(\delta)$ in Definition \ref{defn:propBenefit} when $0\leq\delta<1$ is equivalent to what is known as the ``probability of necessity and sufficiency ($\pns$)'' if $Y_i(0)$ and $Y_i(1)$ only take on binary values \citep{Pearl1999-sh,Tian2000-ul,pearlCausality,muellerLiPearl2021PNSCovariates}.
+In this case, $\pns$ and what we call ``marginal $\pibt$'' are given by the joint probability $\mathrm{pr}\{Y_i(1)=1,Y_i(0)=0\}$.
+As suggested by the intriguing use of prepositional logic terminology in its name, $\pns$ informs us of an intervention's effectiveness at achieving a strictly better outcome. {} See also \citet{Cuellar2018-tk}, \citet{Cinelli2021-id}, \citet{dawidMusio2022}, and \citet{Cuellar2022} for recent discussions on related quantities, meticulously defined as conditional probabilities of one potential outcome given the other, that inform about treatment's efficacy.